braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/query_builder/query_templates.md

 # Query Builder Templates

 > Access [Query Builder]({{site.baseurl}}/user_guide/data_and_analytics/query_builder/) templates by selecting **Query Template** when creating a report.
-All templates surface data from the last 60 days.
+All templates surface data from up to the last 60 days, but you can directly edit that and other values in the editor.

 ## Campaign templates

 ### Campaign revenue by country

 This report provides revenue per country for a specific campaign.
-To run this report, you'll need to specify the API identifier for a campaign.
+To run this report, you must specify the API identifier for a campaign.
 You can find a campaign's API identifier at the bottom of that campaign's details page.

 For each country, you'll see the amount of revenue generated, number of orders, number of returns, net revenue, and gross revenue.